pi22by7/flowrite/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

+We have a [TODO list](TODO.md) of features we'd like to add.
+If you'd like to contribute, please check out our [contributing guidelines](CONTRIBUTING.md).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
 3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)